ssrome/100-days-of-code/log.md

 **Today's Progress:** Working on personal React project https://twitter.com/saromsaweb/status/1092549520964153344

 **Thoughts:** Decided to work on one of my personal projects, a site that was originally written in HTML, CSS and a bit of PHP.
 Now re-writing this in React, partially because I never fully felt comfortable learning PHP and it gives me a chance to implement what I've been learning so far.

+### Day 66: February 5, 2019

+**Today's Progress:** Continued working on personal React project https://twitter.com/saromsaweb/status/1092916891058954240

+**Thoughts:** I ended up doing a lot of troubleshooting.
+I think I've come to grips with react-router and I'm trying to work through the different pages I need to set up for me site.